briancappello/flask-unchained/docs/tutorial/db.rst

    git status
    git commit -m 'install sqlalchemy bundle'

-Next, in order to demonstrate using migrations, and also as preparation for installing the Security Bundle, next let's continue to setting up :doc:`session` using the Session Bundle.
+Next, in order to demonstrate using migrations, and also as preparation for installing the Security Bundle, let's continue to setting up :doc:`session` using the Session Bundle.